Hourly employees sometimes feel as if they’re invisible.

 You might be concerned about a work culture of safety for your hourly employees.
-To incentivize safety and drive safe behavior, you have regular required safety training that helps your employees habitualize safe work flows.
+To incentivize safety and drive safe behavior, you have regular required safety training that helps your employees make safe work flows a habit.
 You might not want to reward based on “X days without an accident” in case that causes employees to not report accidents, but you could offer an incentive (gift card, bonus) for employees who have ideas for improving safety that you implement, or for employees who attend and participate fully in safety training.

 Other employee behavior you might incentivize is employee wellness, good customer relations, or ethics.

 Try managing untrained employees and see what kind of week you have.

 Salaried employees tend to get regular training, and often have a higher level of education or background of experience that brought them to the salaried job in the first place.
 Hourly employees often get the short end of the stick when it comes to training.